AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 >abstract="Browse through the lists of offers and offer templates that have been created in the console using the **Interaction** module.
 These lists are read-only."
 >additional-url="https://experienceleague.adobe.com/docs/campaign-web/v8/msg/offers.html" text="Add offers to a delivery"

-In the CUSTOMER MANAGEMENT section, you can view the offers and offer templates.
+In the DECISION MANAGEMENT section, you can view the offers and offer templates.
 These lists are read-only.

 * **Offers** - Browse through the list of offers and offer templates that have been created in the console using the **Interaction** module.
 By default, you can view their status, start/end dates and environment.
 You can filter the list by status and start/end dates.
 Offer templates are also available.